Waves (2019 film): Plot

 Despite a guilty plea, Tyler is sentenced to life in prison for second-degree murder, with the eligibility of parole after thirty years.
 After school one day, Emily is approached by Luke, an awkward but kindhearted classmate who was also one of Tyler's wrestling teammates.
 He asks her out to lunch and the two begin dating.
 Emily begins to open up to Luke, participating in activities outside of school with him, such as swimming with manatees.
 During this time, Emily also overhears Ronald and Catherine arguing about Tyler, with Ronald blaming Catherine for her lack of presence in his and Emily's lives, and Catherine accusing Ronald of putting too much pressure on Tyler.
 During a conversation they have while fishing, Emily reveals to Ronald that she feels guilty, believing that she could've stopped Tyler and that she hates him for what he did.
 Ronald advises her not to hold a grudge against her brother and that no matter what, he loves them both.
 The two reconcile.

 Meanwhile, Emily and Luke become closer, eventually having sex for the first time.
 Emily learns from Luke that his estranged, abusive father is dying of cancer, and she urges him to make amends with him with the time he has left, as Emily and Tyler's mother died from a drug overdose when they were young.
 The two drive to Columbia, Missouri, where Luke's father is residing, and upon seeing his son, Luke's father's spirits are lifted, with Luke forgiving his father.
-He survives longer than expected, but passes away one night, which causes Luke to heavily sob.
+He survives longer than expected, but dies one night, which causes Luke to heavily sob.
 Emily consoles Luke on the drive home to Miami while Catherine visits Tyler in prison, Alexis' parents grieve, and Ronald reconnects with Catherine.
 Sometime after arriving home, Emily rides her bike down an empty street and lifts her arms from the handlebars.